 And while AC ratings aren’t super easy to find on Mohawk’s site (not usually a good sign) many outlets report that RevWood Select boasts an AC4 Rating.

 RevWood’s base warranty is pretty solid across the board—limited lifetime protection against manufacturer defects, staining, fading, scratches, etc. as long as you’re the original purchaser of the floor.

 However: RevWood Plus and RevWood Select’s warranties guarantee that the floors will maintain their waterproofing—for life—under normal use.
 Additionally, they offer Mohawk’s All-Pet Protection plan, essentially guaranteeing that pet urine, feces, nails, etc. won’t harm their products.

-Admittedly, “under normal use” is a little vague—but considering that these two lines have some of the most stellar laminate flooring reviews we’ve ever read, we’re willing to give RevWood the benefit of the doubt on this one.
+Admittedly, “under normal use” is a little vague—but considering that these two lines have some great reviews, we’re willing to give RevWood the benefit of the doubt on this one.